datajoint/datajoint-core/packages/datajoint-core/tests/README.md

     $ docker run hello-world

-Start the databases with `docker-compose` before running tests:
+Build all docker services first using:

-    $ docker-compose up
+    $ docker-compose -f .\docker-compose-test.yml build

-Run all tests against all supported databases using:
+Run all tests against all supported databases in docker using:

-    $ ./run_tests.py
+    $ docker-compose -f .\docker-compose-test.yml up